aliok/aliok.github.io/_techposts/2015-08-30-how-to-mess-up-java.markdown

 Yesterday I've seen another example of Oracle messing up Java and Java standards.
 This time, it was [Tyrus](https://tyrus.java.net/).
 <!--more-->

+**tl;dr : You won't be able to use Tyrus on Openshift because Tyrus is a piece of crap!**

 In a recent project of mine I needed to use Websockets.
 To experiment with things about latency on Openshift, I created a [small application](https://github.com/aliok/packet-latency-experiments) where server echoes what it receives and client computes the latency.